Personal fable: Early literature on adolescent egocentrism and cognitive development

 Elkind's work with the personal fable stemmed from Piaget's theory of cognitive development, which describes egocentrism as a lack of differentiation in a given area of subject-object interaction.
 According to Elkind, in conjunction with Piaget's theory, adolescent egocentrism is to be understood in the context of ontogeny (referring to the development of an organism across its lifespan).
 These ontogenetic changes in egocentrism are thought to drive the development of logical and formal operational thinking.
 Elkind described an operation as a "mental tool whose products, series, class hierarchies, conservations, etc., are not directly derived from experience."
 However, a child in the concrete operational stage is not able to differentiate between these mental constructs and reality (their experiences).
 For instance, a child in the concrete operational stage may understand that a dog is an animal, but not all animals are dogs; however, the child is not able to grasp a hypothetical concept such as "suppose that dogs were humans".
 The child is likely to respond "but dogs aren't humans, they are animals."

 According to Elkind, the onset of adolescent egocentrism is brought on by the emergence of the formal operational stage, which allows the adolescent to mentally construct hypotheses that are contrary to reality.
 It is at the onset of adolescence that the individual is "freed" from the confines of concrete thought, and begins to be able to grasp abstract or hypothetical concepts (thus the formal operational way of thinking arises).
 Here, the individual is now able to imagine the hypothetical situation involving dogs as humans and not animals.
-Thus, the individual is also able to imagine, and even come to believe, hypothetical situations in which everyone is as concerned with them are they are, and in which they are unique and invulnerable when compared to others.
+Thus, the individual is also able to imagine, and even come to believe, hypothetical situations in which everyone is as concerned with them as they are, and in which they are unique and invulnerable when compared to others.
 Such contrary-to-fact propositions are what characterize the personal fable.